aniketb21/aniketb21.github.io/_pages/projects.md

 **Where's Waldo?**  [(report)]({{ site.url }}/reports/Waldo_Project.pdf)

-The pages of the book 'Where's Waldo?' when scanned with a very high resolution constitute an extremely cluttered giga-pixel images.
+The pages of the book 'Where's Waldo?' when scanned with a very high resolution, serve as a good example of extremely cluttered giga-pixel images.
 The task was to find Waldo, Wenda and the Wizard in the images by forming a bounding-box around them.
 We used a non-deep method for the same.
 Interest windows were extracted using special features like Waldo's clothes and the shape of the Wizard's cap.
-The interest windows were converted to HOG features.
+The interest windows were then converted to HOG features.
 An SVM was trained at multiple scales for the final detection.

 **Object Tracking**  [(report)]({{ site.url }}/reports/Object_Tacking_Project.pdf)